banaxou/hostagram/README.md

 > ⚠️ **Note**: Hostagram is still in development.
 Current version is **1.0**, with the final release expected to be **3.3**, bringing many new features!

+## 🚨 Before Getting Started
+I recommend creating a dedicated Instagram account for OSINT, This will allow you to connect to Hostagram Note that without a connection some features of the tool will not be available

 ![image](https://github.com/user-attachments/assets/eba7ab50-87f8-46c1-8a79-3932a724e2c9)

 ---